 Many students forget to consider time management when they prep for the SHSAT.
 Once the student has gotten familiar with the format and content of the test, make sure he gets in the habit of timing himself when practicing so he can gauge his progress.

 Ivy’s tutors are experts at helping students learn smart studying and test taking strategies, understand key concepts and build confidence, skills that are vital for the SHSAT, SAT, ACT and more.
-Regular tutoring sessions can create necessary structure and reinforcement that students often need to practice consistently.
-We also offer SHSAT Strategies, a small group online workshop where students take a diagnostic exam, review content and learn tricks and strategies for excelling on this challenging test.
+Regular SHSAT tutoring sessions can create the necessary structure and reinforcement that students often need to practice consistently.

 The SHSAT can be an overwhelming challenge that can easily provoke anxiety and dread in the first months of eighth grade.
 It doesn’t have to be.
 The key is starting early, with regular reading and practice targeted to the skills and areas that the student needs most.

 The students who get into the specialized schools aren’t geniuses; they weren’t born knowing how to take the SHSAT.
 In fact, what unites them is that they all wanted it really badly and studied hard to make it happen.
 That is the kind of work ethic that makes students thrive at specialized schools and beyond.